 Give him books to read, direct him to websites, such as this one, so he can truly understand what this condition is and how it affects your body and emotions.

 • Give your partner concrete suggestions for helping you cope

 You know better than he what you need.
 Tell him.
 If you are having terrible night sweats and need to have a window open at night, explain that this will help you get a least a little sleep.
-If you need a hug, need to be reassured that you are still a sexy woman, be honest and let him know.
+If you need a hug, need to be reassured that you are still an attractive woman, be honest and let him know.

 Often your husband wants to do the right thing to help you out, but doesn’t know what it is that he should do.
 Be explicit — and you’ll both be happier for it.

 • Be sure he doesn’t feel that he is being lost in the shuffle

 Sometimes when you are going through this, you are so wrapped up on yourself, your sense of loss or traumatic change, that you forget that your partner has needs and feelings too.
 You’re just not as emotionally available as you used to be, which can cause stresses in your relationship.